Execution set for sole Native American on federal death row

 FLAGSTAFF, Ariz.
 (AP) — The only Native American on federal death row is scheduled to be executed in late August, the U.S. government announced Wednesday.

 Lezmond Mitchell, who is Navajo, had been among the first of a handful of inmates set to be put to death after the Trump administration restored federal executions after an informal, 17-year moratorium.
-Mitchell temporarily was spared by the 9th U.S. Circuit Court of Appeals as his attorneys argued to interview jurors for potential racial bias.
+Mitchell has been spared temporarily by the 9th U.S. Circuit Court of Appeals where his attorneys argued they should be able to interview jurors for potential racial bias.

-The court sided against Mitchell in late April, and a panel of judges later rejected a bid to keep the execution on hold beyond Aug.
-24. Mitchell's attorneys have asked the full court to reconsider, and the U.S. attorney in Arizona urged the court to act quickly.
+Mitchell lost the bid in late April, but the case hasn't technically been closed, preserving a stay of execution.
+His attorneys have asked the appeals court to essentially keep the stay in place while they seek review at the U.S. Supreme Court.
+The U.S. attorney in Arizona urged the appeals court Wednesday to make a quick decision.

 Despite the grisly nature of the killings, tribal officials and even the victims’ family opposed the death penalty.
 Native American tribes for decades have been able to tell federal prosecutors if they want a death sentence considered for certain crimes on their land.
 Nearly all, including the Navajo Nation, have rejected that option.